Spherical (video game): Gameplay

-Spherical is a game in which the player must guide a glowing Starball through an obstacle-filled room to the exit.
+Spherical is a platform game in which the players have to move a glowing Starball around the obstacles filling room to get it through the exit.
+To do so they are able to create and destroy blocks in order to change the path of the sphere and eventually defend themselves from enemies.

 Reception

 Allen L. Greenberg reviewed the game for Computer Gaming World, and stated that "For an arcade game, Spherical contains an unusual degree of strategy.
 This alone sets the game apart from others.
 For an interesting challenge of both thought and reflexes, get Spherical!"

 Tom Malcom for .info rated the game 5 stars and said "First rate in every way, the game even has a cooperative two-player mode with a different set of screens.
 Don't miss it."